jaydickson02/Everything/docs/DND/The Desert Mirage/02 Locations/Nomad Settlements/Cactus Caverns.md

-Underground homes built just south of the parched peak.
+Underground homes built just south of [[the parched peak]].
 This is the largest desert nomad settlement.
-Nomads are drawn here due to it being the center of the Lorekeeper constellation which is almost a religious place for the nomads.
+Nomads are drawn here due to it being the center of [[the Lorekeeper]] constellation which is almost a religious place for the nomads.